New managing director for JOHAN Sports

 Hamstring injuries are one of the most occurring muscle injuries in team sports.
 In football, 37% of all muscle injuries are hamstring injuries.
-A hamstring injury is characterized by a relatively long recovery period (4-8 weeks) and a high recurrence rate of up to 33%.
-These factors together show the important of preventing hamstring injuries in the first place.
-Therefore, in this blog we will provide guidelines which can help you to reduce the incidence of hamstring injuries in your team.
+This injury is characterized by a relatively long recovery period (4-8 weeks) and a high recurrence rate of up to 33%.
+These factors together show the importance of preventing these injuries in the first place.
+Therefore, in this blog we will provide guidelines that can help you to reduce the incidence of hamstring injuries in your team.

 High-speed running activities are named as the common cause of hamstring injuries.
-The occurrence of hamstring injuries is caused by a failure of the muscles to tolerate the high forces during these actions.
-In the English Premier League, it has been shown that the incidence of hamstring injuries peaks around November-January.
+The occurrence of these injuries are caused by a failure of the muscles to tolerate the high forces during these actions.
+In the English Premier League, it has been shown that the incidence of hamstring specific injuries peaks around November-January.
 Traditionally, this period has a busy match schedule and, in contrast to other competitions, does not have a winter break.
 However, competitions with a winter break, have a higher incidence of hamstring injuries towards the end of the season.
 This is the period when there may be a decreased focus on physical fitness, with an increased focus on match results.
-These outcomes highlight that training schedules with a gradual increase in load (i.e. avoiding peaks in load by building a high ‘chronic’ load) and a balance between exercise and rest will decrease the incidence of hamstring injuries.
+These outcomes highlight that training schedules with a gradual increase in load (i.e. avoiding peaks in load by building a high ‘chronic’ load) and a balance between exercise and rest will decrease the incidence of this kind of injury.